iLVL-Key/FFXI/gearswap/readme.md

 <summary>PLD</summary>

+Version 14.8.2
+- Adjusted code for checking if we are using a 2-handed weapon.
+More efficient.

 Verison 14.8.1
 - Fixed "the random q" issue.
 In short, they broke a workaround for an issue with coloring text by finally fixing the issue.